-

 Objectives

-In view of the objectives set, the course aims to ensure that students acquire the following skills: an understanding of the origin of concepts related to the 'Asian space', according to Eastern and Western views, of continental economic trends and tendencies, and of the geopolitical redefinition of the Pacific and Indian Oceans.
+In view of the objectives set, the course aims for students to acquire the following competences: an understanding of the origin of concepts related to the “Asian space”, according to Eastern and Western views, of continental economic currents and trends, and of the geopolitical redefinition of the Pacific and Indian Oceans.
 Ultimately, students should have a reasonable understanding to critically interpret the Asian space.

 -